 We found that a sparse and weighted adjacency matrix truly captures the correlation between the people diffusion, disease spread and the number of death forecasts.
 In total, our graph has 300 nodes and we have connected an edge between two counties whenever the aggregated visits people made between them crossed a threshold of 200 on a particular day.
-The graph convoluted output is fed to an auto-regressive recurrent encoder and decoder model as shown in Figure 3.
+The graph convoluted output is fed to an auto-regressive recurrent encoder and decoder model.